bbhardin/HackEurope26/improvement_notes_v2.md

 - Profile creation should trigger follow-up activity, such as:
   - Sending a welcome message.
 - Additional automated actions can be configurable by the user.

+---

+## 13. Background App Refresh

+Currently if any new input is incoming to the app, the user needs to refresh the app in order to see the new content.
+Instead of that, the app should refresh in the background (without disturbing the app responsiveness).
+Additionally, I woudl like you to think about the feasibility of multi-threading the app.
+Currently, if an image is uploaded and interpreted, nothing else in the app works because it is single threated.
+Give me feedback on that.